opnsense/docs/source/manual/how-tos/ips-geoip.rst

 IPS GeoIP Blocking
 ==================

-This tutorial explains how to setup the IPS system to block ip's based on their geographic location.
+This tutorial explains how to setup the IPS system to block IPs based on their geographic location.
 This option is made possible by the integration of the Maxmind GeoLite2 Country database.
 More information can be found here: http://dev.maxmind.com/geoip/geoip2/geolite2/